themistocleous/Deep_Learning_Papers/README.md

 ## Deep Learning -  Brain

-Angelopoulou, G., Kasselimis, D., Varkanitsa, M., Fotiadis, P., Themistocleous, C., Tsolakopoulos, D., . . .
-Potagas, C. (submitted).
-Effects of cortical thickness on pause duration in neurotypical adults' speech: Evidence for the role of the left middle temporal gyrus in lexical retrieval.

 Brown, S., Laird, A. R., Pfordresher, P. Q., Thelen, S. M., Turkeltaub, P., & Liotti, M. (2009).
 The somatotopy of speech: Phonation and articulation in the human motor cortex.
 Brain and Cognition, 70(1), 31--41. doi:10.1016/j.bandc.2008.12.006

 Christiansen, M. H., & Chater, N. (2008).
 Language as shaped by the brain.
 Behavioral and Brain Sciences, 31(5), 489--509. doi:10.1017/S0140525X08004998